-The following populations stratified by prevention of morbidity and mortality and preservation of societal functioning will be highest priority:
+The following populations will be highest priority:

-- Phase 1-A: Preservation of Morbidity & Mortality: Residents of long-term care facilities. - Phase 1-A: Preservation of Societal Function: Paid and unpaid people serving in healthcare settings who have the potential for direct or indirect exposure to patients or infectious materials and are unable to work from home.
-This will also include first responders. - Phase 1-B: Preservation of Morbidity & Mortality: Seniors age 65 and older. - Phase 1-B: Preservation of Societal Function: People who play a key role in keeping essential function of society running and cannot socially distance in the workplace (e.g., healthcare personnel not included in Phase 1-A, emergency and law enforcement personnel not included in Phase 1-A, food packaging and distribution workers, teachers/school staff, childcare providers). - Phase 1-C: Preservation of Morbidity & Mortality: Residents age 16-64 with high-risk health conditions. - Phase 1-C: Preservation of Societal Function: A continuation of people who play a key role in keeping essential function of society running and cannot socially distance in the workplace (e.g. local government agency employees, individuals at institutions of higher education, delivery persons, non-public for-hire drivers, and individuals working in federal agencies).
+- Phase 1-A: Paid and unpaid people serving in healthcare settings who have the potential for direct or indirect exposure to patients or infectious materials and are unable to work from home.
+This will also include first responders. - Phase 1-B: People who play a key role in keeping essential function of society running and cannot socially distance in the workplace (e.g., healthcare personnel not included in Phase 1-A, emergency and law enforcement personnel not included in Phase 1-A, food packaging and distribution workers, teachers/school staff, childcare providers), and people at increased risk for severe COVID-19 illness, including people 65 year of age or older.